Seizing opportunities in the energy transition

 • Investors should consider available opportunities to deploy capital into key infrastructure assets.

 • In particular, as more REZs are progressed, investors may bid for a role in financing (equity and debt), building, operating and/or managing those transmission projects.
-The tender submission process for the New England REZ is expected to commence in late 2024, so now is the time for investors to reflect on any lessons learned from the previous bid process for the Central West Orana REZ, consider consortium partners and retain advisers in preparation for the next bid.
+In March 2025, EnergyCo announced a call for registrations of interest for the role of network operator for the New England REZ, so now is the time for investors to reflect on any lessons learned from the previous bid process for the Central West Orana REZ, consider consortium partners and retain advisers in preparation for the next bid.

 • Investors are also exploring the creation of new TNSP businesses focused on contestable connections, with a number of energy players exploring this pathway.